 This group meets on the Zoom video conference platform.
 To protect confidentiality of all participants, group members are expected to attend meetings from a private location.

 $60/month for 2 90-minute group sessions.
 Fees are reduced for months with fewer than 2 sessions to attend.

 This group is open-ended and will meet indefinitely as long is it has 3 or more members.

-This group is for adults in Texas & Arizona who are nursing professionals or students seeking support in addressing burnout, secondary trauma, workplace culture and dynamics, grief, career, mental health, and emotional coping.
+This group is for adults in Texas, Colorado, Florida & South Carolina who are nursing professionals or students seeking support in addressing burnout, secondary trauma, workplace culture and dynamics, grief, career, mental health, and emotional coping.